History of the Aether Theory

 rotational speed of 13 m/s produces a full fringe shift.

-If the speed of light were locally invariant and always equal to c,
+If the speed of light were locally invariant,

 then speeding up or slowing of the rotation rate of the platform